docs / integration / ci-cd

 • Use --private for proprietary codebases

-• Use --repo owner/dataset if you want a shared team dataset
+• Use --repo owner/dataset or --remote ... for shared team datasets